Who can use this feature?

 One of the benefits of this is that we can offer up to 1080p resolution on your shared image, so text and images will be crisp for your users!

 Can I share my computer's audio while screen sharing?

 Yes!
 Sharing your computer audio while screen sharing is currently only possible in Chrome.
 Depending on the sharing option you have selected and the operating system you're on, you'll see a tickbox that says "Share Audio" that you can tick to share audio from your selection!
 Note that there are some caveats depending on what operating system you're using.

-On MacOS, you're only able to share a specific Chrome tab, and sharing audio for your entire computer or a specific application window isn't possible at this time.
+On MacOS, you're only able to share audio with a specific Chrome tab, and sharing audio for your entire computer or a specific application window isn't possible at this time.